n00b69/woa-beryllium/guide/3-install.md

 > If it asks you to enter a letter, enter the drive letter of **WINF1** (which should be **X**), then press enter

 #### Create Windows bootloader files
-> If any error shows up, such as "Failure when initializing library system volume.", open `diskpart` again and assign any new letter to **ESPF1**, then replace the letter `Y` in the next commands with the letter that you just added.
+> If any error shows up, such as "Failure when attempting to copy boot files", open `diskpart` again and assign any new letter to **ESPF1**, then replace the letter `Y` in the next commands with the letter that you just added.
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```